Wearable Medical Electronics: Engineering Reliability in Flex

 Grain Direction Matters

-Power and Safety: The Battery Equation
+Power and Safety in Battery Design

 Conclusion